rahuldeve/Simplex-Demo/README.md

 ## Implementation of Simlpex Algorithm

-Implementation of Simplex Algorithm by Group 4 as part of the final project.
+Implementation of Simplex Algorithm by Group 4 as part of the final project. <br>
+A video can be found [here](https://youtu.be/5CEA5444tv4) which explains the project.

 ## Team Members
 [Rahul Dev Ellezhuthil](https://github.com/rahuldeve)